Search This Blog

-I had been an avid reader since I was eight years old, when in the third grade, I began reading novels.
-I quickly began to read the books that inspired me most, over and over again.
-I read all kinds of things, but at the age of fifteen I still mostly read fiction; it was then that I first read Dune.
+I had been an avid reader since I was eight years old, when in the second grade I began reading novels.
+In short order I was reading the books that inspired me most, over and over and over again.
+I read all kinds of things, including poetry and biographies, history and mythology, including some pop-philosophy. but at the age of fifteen I still mostly read fiction; it was then that I first read Dune.

-It was 1984.
 I had taken a copy from the carousel of paperbacks in the English Room/Library at the alternative high-school I was attending.
-I read that copy, perhaps not as carefully as I should, but as carefully as I could, I found it somewhat dense, even challenging.
+I read that copy, perhaps not as carefully as I should, but as carefully as I could, I found Dune to be somewhat dense, even challenging...though I enjoyed it well enough

-I went to see the motion picture when it came out later that school year, in 1985.
+I went to see the motion picture when it came out later that school year, in the spring of 1985.
 Needless to say, I found David Lynch’s adaptation to be one of the worst movies ever made, and with that screening Dune passed from my thoughts for a time.

-Four years had passed since my first go at it, my understanding of the world had expanded, I was able to engage the book in a completely different way…and I was hooked; I was nineteen years old and Dune changed my life.
+Four years had passed since my first go at it, my understanding of the world had expanded, I was able to engage the book in a completely different way…and once I did I was hooked; I was nineteen years old and Dune changed my life.

-Since then I have read it and the other five books in the original Dune series, eight times over, as well as everything else Frank Herbert wrote…if I could find it in print.
+Since then I have read it and the other five books in the original Dune series, I have read them eight times over, as well as everything else Frank Herbert wrote…if I could find it in print.

 This book will change your life.

-Many (not all) came back to me to tell me that it had.
+Many (not all) have told me that it had.

 Frank Herbert wrote science fiction, but the science he wrote into his fiction had less to do with spaceships and laser beams (though it had those things), and more to do with the science of politics, religion, ecology and psychology…with the multi-dimensional human-person occupying the center of his imagination.

 Through his insight Herbert challenges the reader to explore what it means to be human.
-He asks open-ended questions about the range of human potential, in a way that allows the reader to believe in those possibilities for themselves…his own view concerning the range of human potential is inspiring.
+He asks open-ended questions about human potential, in a way that allows the reader to believe in those possibilities for themselves…his own view humanity is both daunting and transformative.

 He believed that we can do more, be more, see more of the world than our senses allow…if we are disciplined.
-He believed that if we are attentive to the world around us, if we cultivate within ourselves the desire to live a life without fear, we will secure a future for humanity beyond our solar system, we will spread throughout the galaxy…and beyond it.
+He believed that if we are attentive to the world around us, and cultivate within ourselves the will to live a life without fear, we will secure a future for humanity beyond our solar system, we will spread throughout the galaxy…and beyond it.

-Frank Herbert died thirty-eight years ago today, and a heroic light left the world.
+Frank Herbert died thirty-nine years ago today, in 1986.
+A heroic light left the world when he passed.

 No comments: